Indiana–Purdue rivalry: Football

 Indiana and Purdue first met in football in 1891.
 The rivalry has been renewed annually during every peacetime season since then, except when the 1903 game was canceled due to 14 players of the Purdue team dying in a railroad accident the morning of the game.
-In 1908 the two schools began a tradition of concluding their regular seasons by playing each other.
-This tradition has been interrupted only occasionally (World War I, 9/11 (game with ND moved to 12/1), late season games @ Hawaii), but for the most part, Indiana and Purdue have ended the season by playing each other.
 Purdue leads the all-time series 77–42–6.

-In 1925 the teams played for the Old Oaken Bucket for the first time.
-While the presentation of the trophy dates 86 years, the bucket itself is more than 100 years old.
-The winner of the bucket gets a "P" or "I" link added to the chain of the bucket with the score, date and the city where the game was played engraved on the link.
-In case of a tie, an "I–P" link is added.
-The first Old Oaken Bucket game ended in a 0–0 tie, resulting in the first "I-P" link.
-Purdue leads the all-time Bucket series 63–32–3.
+Like many rivalry games, the game is played during the final week of the college football season.

 When the Big Ten expanded to 14 teams in 2014 and the conference realigned into geographically based divisions, Indiana and Purdue were placed in opposite divisions (respectively East and West).
 The Indiana–Purdue game was the only protected cross-division rivalry in that alignment, ensuring that the Old Oaken Bucket will still be contested every year.
 The Old Oaken Bucket game continued to be a protected rivalry after the conference expanded to 18 teams in 2023.